logger - log messages

 - An error occurred.

 This utility allows logging of information for later use by a system administrator or programmer in determining why non-interactive utilities have failed.
-The locations of the saved messages, their format and retention period are all unspecified.
-There is no method for a portable application to read messages, once written.
+The locations of the saved messages, their format, and retention period are all unspecified.
+There is no method for a conforming application to read messages, once written.